flp-gregorio/nomini-app/README.md

-# CritPick 🎮🏆
+# Nomini 🎮🏆

-Welcome to the **CritPick** frontend!
+Welcome to the **Nomini** frontend!
 This project is a fun and friendly Pick'em app where participants can predict the winners of the Game Awards.
 Built with React, TypeScript, and styled with TailwindCSS.

 ## Project Structure